Drakodin/drakodin/README.md

 ## 💡 Active Projects
 * [drakodin.github.io](https://drakodin.github.io) - WIP Static site with links to all my other GHPages deployments.
 * Niche AI solutions
-* MntJS - A TS library and likely Node module that can load files using the public URL with options to control how the loading is done.
+* MntJS (Private repo for now) - A TS library and likely Node module that can load files using the public URL with options to control how the loading is done.

 ## 🌱 Topics associated with current projects
 * [React](https://github.com/facebook/react)